Below is a list of frequently asked questions about family breakdown during the Covid-19 outbreak.

 Yes, you can still apply for a divorce, and move towards sorting arrangements for children and future financial arrangements.

-Sadly, the enforced lockdown is likely to cause added pressure faced by families already suffering difficulties in their relationship.
+Sadly, the enforced lockdown is likely to cause added pressure for families already suffering difficulties in their relationship.
 We are here for you though.
 Our Family Law Team is working remotely and able to advise by telephone, FaceTime, Skype and email.

 The Family Court is encouraging financial First Appointment hearings to be dealt with by the parties on paper, by agreeing what directions they seek from the court to progress their case.

 If you are currently negotiating a financial settlement, you will need to consider whether it is still appropriate to use the pre-pandemic valuations for your assets as these may no longer be accurate.
 This includes the valuations for property, investments, business assets and pensions.
-It may be necessary to obtain up-to-date valuations of assets before reaching a financial agreement, although probably not before the lockdown is lifted and we have a clear picture of the impact of the health crisis on the economy.
+It may be necessary to obtain up-to-date valuations of assets before reaching a financial agreement.

 Where financial orders are already in place containing provisions for the payment of spousal maintenance, there will inevitably be applications made back to the Family Court to seek an increase, or decrease, in the amount being paid due to the change in financial circumstances.
 The current situation may also have an effect on the amount of child maintenance an individual can pay for their children.